churnprediction/stackoverflow/README.md

 5. Execute get_classifier_data.sh

 ---------------------------
-Generating plots
+##Generating plots
 --------------------------
 6. To generate plots, go to churn/plot_draw directory and run the corresponding python script.
 Python scripts are named after the corresponding feature (feat_feature_name.py)

 ------------------------------
-Running classification tasks
+##Running classification tasks
 ------------------------------
-Classification tasks are 10 fold nested cross validation, using grid search to search for optimum parameters, and the scripts iterate over the four classifiers - Linear SVM, SVM with RBF kernel, Logistic Regression, and Decision Tree Classifier
 7. To get classification results based on the number of posts (k), run python churn_classify_driver_K.py
 8. To get classification results based on the number of observation days (T), run python churn_classify_driver_T.py

+Note: Classification tasks are based on 10 fold nested cross validation, using grid search to search for optimum hyper-parameters.
+These scripts iterate over the four classifiers - Linear SVM, SVM with RBF kernel, Logistic Regression, and Decision Tree Classifier